python/mypy/docs/source/basics.rst

 * Look at :ref:`solutions to common issues <common_issues>` with mypy if you encounter problems.

-* You can ask questions about mypy in mypy issue tracker and typing `Gitter chat <https://gitter.im/python/typing>`_.
+* You can ask questions about mypy in the
+  `mypy issue tracker <https://github.com/python/mypy/issues>`_ and typing `Gitter chat <https://gitter.im/python/typing>`_.

 You can also continue reading this document and skip sections that